Vohemar to Sambava by bike

 Vohemar to Sambava is a 150km bike route with stunning scenery the entire way.
 Except for a few hills, it's mostly flat and straight biking on a tarred road in excellent condition with the odd potholes which are more a nuisance for cars than for bikes.
 Every few kilometres there's a small village with friendly locals greeting bypassers.

-There are virtually no tourists here, although this will change in coming years once the often impassable part of the RN5a between Ambilobe and Vohemar is being completed.
-Meanwhile, the area and its main road remain isolated from the rest of the country.
+There are virtually no tourists here, although this may change in coming years as the new road of the previously often impassable part of the RN5a between Ambilobe and Vohemar was completed in 2020.

 The traffic is minimal during the rainy season from December to June and only a few crowded taxi-brousses and freight-trucks pass throughout the day, making it relatively safe for the odd reptile to cross the road.

-Unless you are on a racing bike with light luggage, this journey is fastest done over two days, including a stay-over in the village of Mazava shortly after Ampanefena.
+Unless you are on a racing bike with light luggage, this journey is best done over two days, including a stay-over in the village of Mazava shortly after Ampanefena.

 The stretch after Mazava starts off with a couple of uphills and rewarding downhills with especially beautiful mountains until Antsirabe-Nord.